sigma-random/PrefSDK/README.md

 Documentation
 -----
-I have started to write the documentation, you can see the completed chapters here: https://github.com/Dax89/PrefSDK/wiki
+I have started to write the documentation, you can see the chapters here: https://github.com/Dax89/PrefSDK/wiki